Doreen

 The pork cutlet fried rice was nice!
 They should change their plates to bigger ones, though, because it’s difficult to cut the pork cutlet without spilling the rice.
 We added a sunny-side-up egg, which came in a set with a drink.

 "Way too oily.
-I witnessed how the cutlet wasn't fully cooked when being cut and was thrown back to the deep fryer.
+I witnessed how the cutlet wasn't fully cooked when it was cut and was thrown back into the deep fryer.
 They then took it out again without draining the oil and placed it on the fried rice.
 They should at least maintain some standards, especially since they just opened at Canberra Plaza."

-"The fried rice is fluffy, but the taste isn't great (lacking wok hei).
+"The fried rice is fluffy, but the taste isn't great; it lacks wok hei.
 The chicken chop is better than the pork chop.
 It's expensive.
-The small plates make it extremely difficult to eat, and the staff isn't very helpful."
+The small plates make it difficult to eat, and the staff isn't very helpful."

-A small outlet here, but the Mala Fried Rice with luncheon meat isn't bad; it's a bit more expensive here.
+"It's a small outlet here, but the Mala Fried Rice with luncheon meat isn't bad, though it is a bit more expensive here."